TERMS AND CONDITIONS

 An Applicant may enter up to two Awards categories, providing each submission reflects different initiatives, in line with the Terms and Conditions contained in this document.
 Where an Entry is duplicated and submitted for more than one category, it shall only be considered for the first category in which it was received.
 The Judging Panel has the right to reclassify Entries from one category to another at its discretion.

 The Duty of Care Awards are open to all companies, institutions, non-government organisations as well as the government sector.
-The Awards are global in nature and open to all organisations whether operating in Americas, Europe, Africa & Middle East or Asia-Pacific.
+The Awards are global in nature and open to all organisations in any location.

 Each Entry should cover one site, business unit, or organisation.

-The initiative, activity, project or programme of work described within the Entry should have been implemented or operated within the period of 1st January 2020 - 31st December 2020.
-From 1st January 2021 until submission of the Entry, Applicants must not have suffered any work-related fatalities; been subject to any prohibition notice, or received formal notice by a regulatory body to cease any or certain work activities; or have been the subject of any convictions with regard to health and safety at work.
+The initiative, activity, project or programme of work described within the Entry should have been implemented or operated within the period of 1st January 2021 - 1 January 2022.
+Applicants must not have suffered any work-related fatalities; been subject to any prohibition notice, or received formal notice by a regulatory body to cease any or certain work activities; or have been the subject of any convictions with regard to health and safety at work.
 In addition, there must be no on-going criminal investigations or prosecutions pending in relation to the site, business unit or organisation submitting the Entry.

 The Judging Panel holds the right to disqualify any Entry which does not meet the eligibility criteria.

 The Judging Panel and Owner of the Awards retain the right to modify the eligibility criteria from time to time, with retrospective effect.